-The Species Status Advisory Committee will have reviewed report preparation guidelines and assessment criteria and revised them as required.
+The Species Status Advisory Committee will have reviewed the IUCN and COSEWIC species status report guidelines and assessment criteria and revised the SSAC species status report guidelines and assessment criteria as required.

-Measure: Report preparation guidelines and assessment criteria are reviewed and revised
+Measure: SSAC species status report guidelines and assessment criteria are reviewed and revised.

-- Report preparation guidelines and assessment criteria are reviewed. - Report preparation guidelines and assessment criteria are revised as required. - Any revisions to the report preparation guidelines and assessment criteria are published in the annual report and made public.
+- SSAC species status report guidelines and assessment criteria are reviewed and revised as required to ensure they encompass any changes made to IUCN or COSEWIC species status report guidelines and assessment criteria. - SSAC species status report guidelines and assessment criteria are revised as required. - Any revisions to the SSAC species status report guidelines and assessment criteria are published in the annual report and made public.

-10. Appendix A: Legislation relevant to Mandate
+9. Appendix A: Legislation relevant to Mandate